kenkensolver

 “Log naked singles” is an option that does what it says on the tin.
 It’s on by default, turn it off if the logs are too long for your liking.

-Clicking “Back to solver” brings you back to the solver.
+Clicking “Batch mode” brings you to the batch solver.

 The first box with default text “Paste JSON here” is an input field where you can paste a JSON object containing as many puzzles as you want.
 An example: